remcorakers/Digital-Days-2018/README.md

 Google_Speech_To_Text.py  | Code to make an API request to the Speech Recognition service.
 The example records for X seconds and sends that to the cloud.
 Google_Vision_API.py | Code to make an API request to the Vision API.
 The API can be used to classify images.
 Google_Streaming_SST.py | Code to stream audio to google for speech recognition.
 Currently only English works.
-IBM_Watson_Assistant.py | Code to implement a IBM Watson Assistant workspace in Python.
+IBM_Watson_Assistant.py | Code to implement an IBM Watson Assistant workspace in Python.
 Alice Robot/Alice.py | If you are using one of the robots, this folder is available with some example code.
 See Alice.py for more explanation.

 The folder Chatbot_Example contains a very simple chatbot example made in Dialogflow.
-The example is used to help engineers understand how a chatbot retreives context from a chat and how entities can be retreived.
+The example is used to help engineers understand how a chatbot retrieves context from a chat and how entities can be retrieved.

 # Starting the ZORA Robots

 Two ZORA robots will be available at the hackathon for teams to use.
 In order to use the robots, we first need to start to the robot.
 To start the robot, press the big button in the center until it lights up.
 After that we can connect to the robots network.
 This can be done with an Ethernet cable or through Wi-Fi.
 Using an Ethernet cable is recommended since you can connect to Wi-Fi/4G simultaneously.

 The ZORA robot needs some time to boot (approximately 10 minutes) before it can be used.
 You will know that the robot is ready for use when it starts saying "Hi, my name is Alice.
-My internet adress is X.X.X.X".
+My internet address is X.X.X.X".
 Depending on the volume settings, it could be quite silent.
-If everything is connected you can now go to this adress and you wil see a portal.
+If everything is connected you can now go to this address and you will see a portal.

 In this portal you can start some pre-installed programs and try-out some of the robots functionalities like changing posture, text-to-speech and speech recognition.